Top tech devices that help seniors live at home comfortably and safely

 Here are technology options and products that Orlov recommends to help a senior age in place.

-Technology offers seniors limitless opportunities to connect with friends and family for long conversations or quick updates -- necessary as some seniors suffer from isolation and depression.
+Technology offers seniors limitless opportunities to connect with friends and family, which is necessary as it's not uncommon for seniors to suffer from isolation and depression.
 Costs differ depending on contracts and data packages, but there's something in everyone's price range.

-- Simplified Computers: Look for easy-to-use computers and touch-screen capabilities.
-Try: Telikin's line of products.
+- Simplified computers/tablets: Look for easy-to-use computers and touch-screen capabilities.
+Try: GrandPad or iPad.

 Medication management and mobility are two major components of preserving physical health at home.
 Telehealth is a rapidly evolving industry that helps individuals with chronic illness manage their disease from home and connect with health care professionals.
 And there are options for everyone.